Rishi-121/Weather-Project/README.md

 ## Description:-

-This is a simple weather application where a user can put his/her city name and get back city's corresponding temperature, weather description and an icon denoting the weather condition.
+This is a simple weather application where a user can put his/her city name and get back the city's corresponding temperature, weather description, and an icon denoting the weather condition.

 ## Technology Stack:-